ktoso/rx-wiki/Transforming-Observables.md

 my_observable.reduce(initial_seed, accumulator_closure)
 ```

 Note that passing a `null` seed is not the same as not passing a seed.
 The behavior will be different.
 If you pass a seed of `null`, you will be seeding your reduction with the item `null`.
+Note also that if you do pass in a seed, and the source Observable emits no items, `reduce` will emit the seed and complete normally without error.

 #### example: